 What are Safe City applications?

 There are countless technology applications to help cities operate more efficiently, many of those applications fit under the 'safe city' umbrella.
 Already, we can help cities map out the frequency of gunshots, identify suspicious packages, and alert officials or rising water and potential flooding.
-But these applications start to be really effective when a city can mix, match and pair them to derive impactful outcomes out of the data the sensors collect.
+But these applications start to be really effective when a city can mix, match and pair them to derive impactful outcomes from the data the sensors collect.
 For example, when we deploy gunshot detector, camera and GPS enabled NearSky smart city hub, we can use data from each of these devices to direct the others to act.
 What does that mean?
 Here’s an example:

-A city deploys a camera and a microphone, both integrated with a NearSky device on a streetlight in an area with historic gunshot activity.
+A city deploys a camera and a microphone, both integrated with a NearSky device on a streetlight, in an area with historic gunshot activity.
 A gun is fired, the sound signature of the shot is recognized by the microphone and its on-board analytics.
 Once the gunshot is detected, NearSky can do any number of things with that data like send an alert to local officials with time and location of the event.
 It might also trigger the camera to start recording, capturing events immediately after the shot was fired.

 Does that mean that in smart cities, there are cameras everywhere, surveilling my every move?

 Short Answer, no. In smart cities, no one is sitting behind a monitor watching every frame from every camera.
 That would be a lot of work and a lot of liability.
-Instead, thanks to edge computing, we've trained our cameras to notice anomalies or potentially dangerous situations like suspicious objects being left behind or wrong way drivers without having to stream video back to a central management system.
-(If your new to the topic, be sure to check out our post on edge computing for a primer).
-Instead, the camera streams footage to a local processor, which runs some analytics and alerts officials only if one of the preprogrammed anomalies has occurred.
+Instead, thanks to edge computing, we've trained our cameras to notice anomalies or potentially dangerous situations like suspicious objects being left behind or wrong way drivers without having to stream video back to a central management system (If you're new to the topic, be sure to check out our post on edge computing for a primer).
+Instead, the camera streams footage to a local processor, NearSky 360, which runs some analytics and alerts officials only if one of the pre-programmed anomalies has occurred.
 Security personnel get a notification when an event occurs and can act accordingly.
 If needed, officials can pull the relevant video footage from the event, if not, its simply written over on the tiny SD card that lives in the edge device.
 So we can all relax, no one is watching you, unless you’re driving down the road in the wrong direction, then maybe they are.

 So are smart cities safer cities?